 Auditing and Monitoring of Systems and a Method of Anonymous Reporting

-Care Value, Inc. employees are obligated to report any knowledge of suspected wrongdoing.
+Care Value, LLC. employees are obligated to report any knowledge of suspected wrongdoing.
 All reports of wrongdoing are taken seriously.
 Suspected wrongdoing may be reported to:

-Care Value, Inc. employees may also report any knowledge of suspected wrongdoing to state or federal government with jurisdiction over the area of perceived wrongdoing.
-Reporting may be done in a manner consistent with the Care Value, Inc. policies and procedures addressing reporting options, as amended from time to time.
+Care Value, LLC. employees may also report any knowledge of suspected wrongdoing to state or federal government with jurisdiction over the area of perceived wrongdoing.
+Reporting may be done in a manner consistent with the Care Value, LLC. policies and procedures addressing reporting options, as amended from time to time.

 Protection of Employee

-Employees reporting suspected wrongdoing to Care Value, Inc., or to a state or federal government agency, will receive protection from retaliatory workplace actions, consistent with protections more fully described in the Care Value, Inc. policies and procedures addressing reporting options, as amended from time to time.
+Employees reporting suspected wrongdoing to Care Value, LLC., or to a state or federal government agency, will receive protection from retaliatory workplace actions, consistent with protections more fully described in the Care Value, LLC. policies and procedures addressing reporting options, as amended from time to time.